sadafsf/3D-ResNet-Weighted-Crsoss-Entropy/README.md

 # Predicting Student Engagement with 3D ResNet-18 and Weighted Cross-Entropy Loss

-This repository contains the code and methodologies from the paper **"Predicting Student Engagement with 3D ResNet-18 and Weighted Cross-Entropy Loss"**, presented at the 35th Canadian Conference on Artificial Intelligence.
+This repository contains the code and methodologies of project **"Predicting Student Engagement with 3D ResNet-18 and Weighted Cross-Entropy Loss"**.
 The study explores detecting student engagement levels in online learning environments using deep learning.

 ## Overview